 You can trim off the tallest stalks to keep this ginger a bit lower in size.

-This green-leaved plant only grows about 3 feet tall, prefers part shade, and should be grown near the lanai or porch so you can appreciate the wonderful smell of the blossoms.
+Butterfly ginger is a green-leaved plant that only grows about 3 feet tall, prefers part shade, and should be grown near the lanai or porch so you can appreciate the wonderful smell of the blossoms.

 These are moderately salt-tolerant plants that do best in part sun to part shade.
 Too much sun will burn the leaves and the leaves will fold up to try to protect themselves from the blast of sunshine.

 It's moderately drought tolerant once established, and easy care as long as you've planned well for the plant's eventual size.